Request Event Funding or Advertising

-Members of the Notre Dame community, do you want to bring a lecturer to campus, ask the MI to contribute to event costs, or request that we publicize your event?
-We'll be glad to consider it and ask that you read the guidelines below and then submit a request for an event with the MI.
+Do you want to bring a lecturer to campus, ask the MI to contribute to event costs, or request that we publicize your event?
+We'll be glad to consider it and ask that you read the information below and then submit the appropriate form:

-- we generally advertise only events that are medieval in subject.
+- We typically advertise only events that are medieval in subject.

-- generally, we post only MI-hosted events to our Google Events Calendar, Facebook, and Twitter accounts.
-If we are co-sponsoring and you the host are advertising on Facebook or Twitter, please tag us and we will be happy to share/retweet.
+- We post only MI-hosted events to our Google Events Calendar, Facebook, and Twitter accounts.
+If we are co-sponsoring and you the host are advertising on Facebook or Twitter, please tag us and we will be happy to share or retweet.

 We are happy to consider co-sponsorship requests.
 If co-organization is necessary, we must agree in advance on how to divide the responsibilities with the faculty organizer and co-sponsoring departments (for planning responsibilities, see the list of major planning items/considerations below).
 All event details, including any role of the MI in the event and publicity items, must be finalized no later than two weeks before the event (this applies as well to any MI-hosted events that are not evening lectures).

 Evening lectures hosted by the MI follow this template:

 - Lecture on a Thursday at 5pm (the day is negotiable, if needed)